sjbiaga/kittens/recursion-2-schemes/README.md

 computation.

-Upon the application of `fibF` - to an argument -, the captured `fib` - which lurks still unevaluated - will be computed simply by referencing _the same_ "object-function" value as `self`.
+Upon the application of `fibF` - to an argument -, the captured `fib` - which lurks still unevaluated - will be computed simply by referencing _the same_ "object-function" value as `self`; the latter was the returned value to the user code, which is assigned to `fibF`.

 [Recursion Schemes in Scala](https://free.cofree.io/2017/11/13/recursion)
 -------------------------------------------------------------------------